Management plan compartment 18

 Where important bryophyte areas occur, maintain an open low sward and scarify sections to maintain area of bare ground.

 18.2) Maintain existing heathland and gorse mosaic.
 Isolated sections in re-landscaped area and around edge of compartment.
 Cut birch scrub and treat stumps to prevent re-growth.
-Diversify structure by clearing a small section every 1 or 2 years focusing initially on degenerate gorse areas.
+Diversify structure by clearing a small section every 1 or 2 years focusing initially on older gorse stands.

 18.3) Maintain openness and suitability for ground nesting birds and other wetland flora and fauna.
 All of wetland area.
 Cut and treat all scrub including willow, birch and Italian alder.
 This is a ground nesting bird red zone.